-Callaway's Hex design consists of a ball covered in hexagonal (rather than round) dimples.
+Callaway's Hex design consists of a ball covered in hexagonal (rather than round) indentations.
 This increases its surface coverage to 100%, up from the 70 to 80% of the conventional ball.

 Callaway claims that this eliminates flat spots on the ball's surface to achieve an optimal balance of aerodynamic characteristics, resulting in more distance.
 It makes no claim that its ball putts better.

 The scientific improvements in ball design give you the opportunity to find the perfect ball that gives you the ball flight you want to achieve.
 However, the different concave configurations on your golf ball will do nothing to improve your putting.